Volver (song)

 Volver is a tango song created in 1934 by Carlos Gardel and Alfredo Le Pera.
 Gardel composed and performed the music, and Le Pera wrote the lyrics.
-This tango has been covered by multiple singers, including Julio Iglesias, Libertad Lamarque, Los Panchos, Elisa and Andres Calamaro.
+This tango has been covered by multiple singers, including Luis Miguel, Julio Iglesias, Libertad Lamarque, Los Panchos, Elisa and Andres Calamaro.

-Also singers like Caetano Veloso, Buika and Dulce Pontes performed it on stage.
+Also singers like Caetano Veloso, Concha Buika and Dulce Pontes performed it on stage.

+The title of Pedro Almodóvar’s film Volver (2006) is inspired by this tango.
+The song is also sung in one of the film’s scenes.